hashed-io/proxy-financial-smart-contracts/docs/Tutorials/telos_account.md

 </br>

-**Note:** If you see the nex view, it means you doesn't have unlocked your wallet, don't worry.
-You just need an extra step:
+**Note:** If you see the following view, it means you haven't unlocked your wallet, don't worry.
+You just need one extra step:

 </br>